"You can't even manipulate your own body. What's left? The manipulation of everyone around you?"

 - Hugh Darrow from Deus Ex: Human Revolution.
 His plot to turn humanity against augmentation is mostly driven by his resentment over not being able to treat his condition with the technology he pioneered due to genetic incompatibility.

-- During Triple H's story in WWE 12, The Miz is confined to a wheelchair after a career-ending leg injury.
+- During Triple H's story in WWE 12, The Miz uses a wheelchair after a career-ending leg injury.
 Or so it appears; it's eventually subverted when he jumps out of his chair and attacks you during one of your matches.

 - In the video game version of The Warriors the leader of the Turnbull AC gang is Birdie, who is bound by his wheelchair since he can't walk.
 Despite being in a wheelchair, some of Birdie's henchmen fear him and he is known to running over people's groin with his wheelchair.
 When you fight him, he pulls a gun on you and you knock him off a ledge by hurling bottles and bricks at him.